Weinstein effect

-The Weinstein effect is a scandal in which famous or powerful figures – previously thought to be immune from most consequences due to their fame – are later accused of sexual abuse, harassment, or misconduct.
-The term "Weinstein effect" came into use in October 2017, when media outlets began reporting on alleged sexual abuse perpetrated by film producer Harvey Weinstein.
+The Weinstein effect is the phenomenon in which famous or powerful figures previously thought to be immune from most consequences due to their fame are later accused or convicted of sexual abuse, harassment, or misconduct.
+The term "Weinstein effect" came into use in October 2017, when media outlets began reporting on sexual abuse perpetrated by film producer Harvey Weinstein.

 The effect is closely related to the #MeToo movement and contributed to the movement’s growth.
-The two events are categorized by a cascade of abuse and assault allegations against many notable figures such as Diddy, R. Kelly, Kevin Spacey, Charlie Rose, Louis C.K., Dustin Hoffman, Matt Lauer, John Lasseter, John Kricfalusi, Chris Savino, Justin Roiland, Les Moonves, Garrison Keillor, Ian Watkins, Asia Argento, U.S. Representative John Conyers, U.S. Senator Al Franken, former Senate candidate Roy Moore, U.S. Associate Justice Brett Kavanaugh, and Welsh MP Carl Sargeant.
+The two events are categorized by a cascade of allegations of abuse, harassment, and misconduct against many notable figures such as Richard Dreyfuss, Sean Combs, R. Kelly, Kevin Spacey, Charlie Rose, Louis C.K., Dustin Hoffman, Matt Lauer, John Lasseter, Danny Masterson, John Kricfalusi, Dan Schneider, T.J.
+Miller, Bill Cosby, Charlie Sheen, Justin Roiland, Neil Gaiman, Gary Glitter, Les Moonves, Garrison Keillor, Vic Mignogna, Asia Argento, U.S. Representative John Conyers, U.S. Senator Al Franken, former Senate candidate and Chief Justice of the Alabama Supreme Court Roy Moore, U.S. Associate Justice Brett Kavanaugh, and Welsh politician Carl Sargeant.

 History

 Background

 In July 2016, Fox News television host Gretchen Carlson filed a lawsuit against the station's chairman Roger Ailes, which led to his removal and encouraged journalists to pursue rumors about Weinstein's conduct and political commentator Bill O'Reilly.
 Similar revelations and a lawsuit led to O'Reilly being fired in April 2017.
 Both Ailes (who died in May 2017) and O'Reilly denied any wrongdoing.

 On October 5, 2017, The New York Times broke the first reports of decades of sexual misconduct claims against film producer Harvey Weinstein.
 On October 10, 2017, journalist Ronan Farrow reported further allegations that Weinstein had sexually assaulted or harassed thirteen, and raped three women.

-He was immediately dismissed from The Weinstein Company, expelled from the Academy of Motion Picture Arts and Sciences and other professional associations.
+Weinstein was immediately dismissed from The Weinstein Company, expelled from the Academy of Motion Picture Arts and Sciences and other professional associations.
 Weinstein had suppressed these cases through confidential financial settlements and nondisclosure agreements, as was common for celebrity sexual harassment cases, before journalists aired the story.
 Over eighty accusers came forward against him, including many well-known actresses.

 Impact

-Jim Rutenberg of The New York Times said the Weinstein scandal precipitated a "national reckoning" against sexual harassment and assault in the United States, which became known as the Weinstein effect.
+Jim Rutenberg of The New York Times said that the Weinstein scandal precipitated a "national reckoning" against sexual harassment and assault in the United States, which became known as the Weinstein effect.
 USA Today wrote that 2017 was the year in which "sexual misconduct became a fireable offense".

 Women and men aired claims of sexual misconduct in workplaces across multiple industries, leading to the swift international condemnation or removal of many men in positions of power.
 On Twitter, the #MeToo campaign also encouraged hundreds of thousands of people to share their stories.

 Examples of the Weinstein effect are numerous.
-Many notable people in entertainment and music have been implicated, including:
+Many notable people in entertainment and music have been implicated: